-Chiming in on the Atlantic hurricane season, which began last Thursday, Andover, MA-based WSI Corp. agreed with other forecasters that the tropical season should be "another active" one, but that it should pale in comparison to last year's tally of 27 named storms.
+Chiming in on the Atlantic hurricane season, which begins Thursday, Andover, MA-based WSI Corp. agreed with other forecasters that the tropical season should be “another active” one, but that it should pale in comparison to last year’s tally of 27 named storms.

 WSI released its forecast on the same day that the Colorado State forecast team released its updated outlook, which also called for increased activity over the norm (see related story).